§legal/privacy·updated May 2026

 - To show you a personalised feed of releases.

-- To send your selected repos through GitHub's public release API every 4 hours.
+- To send your selected repos through GitHub's public release API twice a day.

 - To summarise release notes using OpenRouter (model details are public).